Generic mean curvature flows with cylindrical singularities I: the normal forms and nondegeneracy: Introduction

-\begin{theorem}[Mean convex neighbourhood of a nondegenerate singularity] Assume $(\star)$ and that the singularity is nondegenerate.
-Then there exist constants $\dt_2>0$ and $\tau_0>0$, such that for any $\tau\in(-\tau_0,0)$, $\bM_\tau\cap B_{\dt_2}(0)$ has positive mean curvature and is diffeomorphic to $\Sigma^{k}$. \end{theorem}
+\begin{theorem}[Mean convex neighbourhood of a nondegenerate singularity] Assume \eqref{eq:StarCondition} and that the singularity is nondegenerate.
+Then there exist constants $\dt_2>0$ and $\tau_0>0$, such that for any $\tau\in(-\tau_0,0)$, $\bM_\tau\cap B_{\dt_2}(0)$ has positive mean curvature and is diffeomorphic to $\cC_{n,k}$. \end{theorem}

+The mean convex neighborhood property is related to the nonfattening property of level set flow.
+In \cite{HershkovitsWhite20_Nonfattening}, Hershkovits-White proved that if all the singularities are of mean convex/mean concave type, then the level set flow does not fatten.
+The condition in Theorem \ref{prop:Mconnbhd} is sufficient to show that a nondegenerate cylindrical singularity is of such a type.
+Thus, if a mean curvature flow only has nondegenerate singularities, its level set flow does not fatten.

 Another crucial property of nondegenerate singularities is the type-I curvature condition.
-A singularity $(y,T)$ of a mean curvature flow (MCF) is classified as \emph{type-I} if the curvature blows up with a speed of at most $O(\frac{1}{\sqrt{T-\tau}})$.
-This means that there exist constants $r>0$ and $C>0$ such that for any $t<T$, in $M_t\cap B_r(y)$, we have $|A|(x,t)\leq \frac{C}{\sqrt{T-\tau}}$, where $A$ represents the second fundamental form.
-On the other hand, if the curvature blows up faster than this rate, the singularity is called \emph{type-II}.
-There are examples of type-II singularities; for instance, in \cite{AAG}, the authors constructed a surface called a ``peanut," and the MCF starting from such a peanut develops type-II singularities known as ``degenerate neckpinching."
+A singularity $(y,T)$ of a mean curvature flow is called \textbf{type-I} if the curvature blows up with a speed of at most $O((T-\tau)^{-1/2})$.
+This means that there exist constants $r>0$ and $C>0$ such that for any $t<T$, in $M_t\cap B_r(y)$, we have $|A|(x,t)=O((T-\tau)^{-1/2})$, where $A$ represents the second fundamental form.
+On the other hand, if the curvature blows up faster than this rate, the singularity is called \textbf{type-II}.
+There are examples of type-II singularities; for instance, in \cite{AAG}, the authors constructed a surface called a ``peanut," and the mean curvature flow starting from such a peanut develops type-II singularities known as ``degenerate neckpinching."
 In addition, Angenent-Vel\'azquez \cite{AV} constructed a large family of type-II singularities in their work.

-\begin{theorem}[Type-I curvature condition of a nondegenerate singularity] Assume $(\star)$ and that the singularity is nondegenerate.
+\begin{theorem}[Type-I curvature condition of a nondegenerate singularity] Assume \eqref{eq:StarCondition} and that the singularity is nondegenerate.
 Then there exist constants $\dt_2>0$ and $\tau_0>0$, such that for any $\tau\in(-\tau_0,0)$, $\bM_\tau\cap B_{\dt_2}(0)$ has curvature bound $|A|\leq C(-\tau)^{-1/2}$ for some constant $C$. \end{theorem}

-Next, we show that for degenerate singularities, we can always find an arbitrarily small perturbation to make them nondegenerate (Theorem \ref{ThmGenericity}).
-Moreover, nondegenerate singularities are robust, as outlined in Theorem \ref{ThmStability}.